 What is decentralized energy, and how can it benefit my commercial or industrial business?

 Energy grids are shifting from resource-heavy power plants to decentralized systems.
 Benefits include localized, renewable energy that offers a sturdier, more resilient supply.
 As an added bonus, decentralized grids (or microgrids) reign supreme in blackouts or brownouts.

 What value streams are available to my commercial or industrial business, and how can I participate?

 To learn more about the specific value streams that are available to your commercial or industrial business in Pennsylvania, contact A1 Energy.
 We'll perform an assessment of your facility and help you determine how to bring in revenue through your energy assets.

 How do I know what to look for in energy procurement consultants?

 Ask yourself: Do the consultants have a firm grasp of your local landscape, including suppliers, regulations and legislation?
 Have they successfully worked in industrial or commercial facilities of your scope?
 Are they well-versed in contract strategy, one of the primary components of a successful energy procurement process?

 Want to know the truth about energy procurement services?
-It's not just the amount of energy you use, but how you allocate it for maximum efficiency.
-It's not just the cost of your services, but how you maneuver contracts like a pro.
-It's not just the commercial energy procurement itself, but the energy procurement consultants you employ to work alongside you.
+It's not just the amount of energy you use, but how you allocate it to be more energy efficient.
+It's not just the energy price, but how you maneuver different energy contracts like a pro.
+It's not just the commercial energy procurement itself, but the energy professionals you employ to work alongside you.
 At day's end, this service has a lot of bits and pieces, but developing a facility-wide strategy can — and should — be done.